kurumsena/PHP-MySQL-Blog-App-with-Admin-Panel-/README.md

 **Deleting a Post:** To permanently delete a post, click on the "Delete" button next to the respective post.
 This action removes the post completely from the database.

-**Saving Changes:** After editing or deleting a post, click the "Save Changes" button at the bottom of the page to save your modifications.
+**Saving Changes:** After editing or deleting a post, click the "Edit post" button at the bottom of the page to save your modifications.

 ![image](https://github.com/kurumsena/PHP-MySQL-Blog-App-with-Admin-Panel-/assets/132753845/771cc33d-ee51-4b59-a78c-61ca089b7914)